LDub5/Pong-Pygame/README.md

 This is a simple pong game I made with pygame.
 Make sure you download the .ttf file otherwise it won't work.
+For the troll version, left shift will trigger a win for player 1, (W and S) and right shift will trigger a win for player 2.
+(PgUp, PgDn)